RoboCupAtHome/RuleBook/README.md

-RuleBook for RoboCup @Home 2018
+RuleBook for RoboCup @Home 2019
 ===============================

-This is the **FINAL VERSION**.
+This is a **DRAFT**.
-All work for the Rulebook of 2019 shall be pushed into to 2019/Rulebook (to be merged after Montreal).
+All work for the Rulebook of 2020 will be pushed into to 2020/Rulebook.

 [On-the-fly compiled LaTeX version](http://latex.aslushnikov.com/compile?git=git://github.com/RoboCupAtHome/RuleBook.git&target=Rulebook.tex)